splaisan/ngs-tools/README.md

 # **avgQdist2linePlot.R**

-A R script taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a line graph of quality scores.
+A R script taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
+This once was needed to identify base bias across reads.
+One example output is saved [here](pictures/avgQdist2linePlot.png).

 # **locus2genes**